-EEPE121: ADVANCED NUMERICAL METHODS AND APPLICATIONS
+EEPE131: ADVANCED NUMERICAL METHODS AND APPLICATIONS

 CO1 learn various advanced numerical methods.
 CO2 apply the numerical methods for solving problems related to electrical engineering.
 CO3 modeling various systems and perform regression analysis.
-CO4 analsye the convergence rate and stability of the algorithms CO5 7 0 speed and stability.
+CO4 analsye the convergence rate and stability of the algorithms CO5 Select a suitable numerical method for solving the real time problems based on the accuracy, speed and stability.

-• ERROR ANALYSIS (04 Hours)
+• ERROR ANALYSIS